-They are activities in a process, which do not physically change the nature or shape of the product or service you are providing.
+They’re activities in a process, which don’t physically change the nature or shape of the product or service you’re providing.
 Things like searching for information, dealing with errors from previous steps in the process, processing mistakes, excessive walking and moving around, meetings, setting up machines or processes and waiting for others to provide you work or information, are all typical examples of non value added activities.

-Just because our teams are busy and have little time on their hands, it does not mean they are being productive.
-We know this because we can expect typical 95% of work to be non value added activities.
+Just because our teams are busy and have little time on their hands, it doesn’t mean they’re being productive.
+We know this because we can expect typically 95% of work to be non value added activities.

-So, when someone complains that they have too much work to do, help them observe what they are doing.
-Try to find the areas that are slowing them down, because they are non value added activities and by eliminating this, you can free up their time and increase job satisfaction levels, which is important when considering improving your talent retention rates.
+So, when someone complains that they have too much work to do, help them observe what they’re doing.
+Try to find the areas that are slowing them down, because they’re non value added activities and by eliminating this, you can free up their time and increase job satisfaction levels, which is important when considering improving your talent retention rates.

 Written by Sahar Habib